LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/booleans.rst

 The JavaScript data type for storing true and false values is called ``boolean``, named after the British mathematician, George Boole.

+.. admonition:: Fun Fact

-.. note:: George Boole created `Boolean Algebra <https://en.wikipedia.org/wiki/Boolean_algebra>`_, which is the basis of all modern computer arithmetic.
+   George Boole created `Boolean Algebra <https://en.wikipedia.org/wiki/Boolean_algebra>`_, which is the basis of all modern computer arithmetic.

 There are only two **boolean values**---``true`` and ``false``.
 JavaScript is case-sensitive, so ``True`` and ``False`` are not valid boolean values.